+Initially, the concept of spending time in the wilderness scared me.
+There were so many unknowns.
 I had never hiked until I moved here.
 I hadn’t even spent that much time outside.
 And I certainly had never been a strong person.
 At the age of 22, I had ovarian cancer and it took a toll on my body.
 That was over 30 years ago and now I’m the strongest I’ve ever been, and I have the wilderness to thank for that.

 To get past the things that make me feel uneasy, I try to learn and practice new skills and push myself while keeping safety at the forefront of the experience.
 I also love landscape photography and am constantly learning how to be a better photographer.
 I’m not sure that process ever ends…

 In 2015, I went on my first ever backpacking trip.
 I’d been leading hiking trips through Meetup for a couple of years, and the women in those groups went to places that I’d never been and didn’t think I was capable of getting to.
 A friend took me on an easy trip and showed me the ropes, and I’ve been obsessed with it ever since.
 Since getting started, I’ve been on over 60 trips in Oregon and Washington.